Wales Concert Venues

 The Liberty Stadium is Swansea's largest venue with a capacity of 20,532.
 It opened in July 2005, replacing the Vetch Field as Swansea City Football Club's home ground.
 It is also home to the Ospreys Rugby Union Club.
 The venue has hosted many big acts such as Elton John, The Who and The Charlatans.

 The Millennium Stadium is located in the heart of Cardiff city centre and is widely regarded as being the greatest rugby stadium in the world.
-The Wales rugby team play all their home matches at the stadium, including their Six Nations fixtures.
-The Millennium Stadium is also one of the venues that will be used to host the football competition at the 2012 Olympic Games.
+The Wales rugby team play all their home matches at the stadium, including Six Nations matches.
+The Millennium Stadium is also one of the venues that will host matches during RWC 2015.

 The Newport Centre is a multi-purpose entertainment and leisure complex, which is located adjacent to the Kingsway Shopping Centre.
 The versatile main hall at the Newport Centre has a capacity of just over 2,000 and is used to host concerts, conferences and exhibitions.